mehdi-fathi/AclManager/README.md

 ### Make Grade

- also you can create Grade via your controller for example :
+Also you can create Grade via your controller for example :

  ```php
      $Grade = $this->loadComponent('AclManager.Grade');